Oriented Borel-Moore homologies of toric varieties: Künneth formula and a universal coefficient theorem

 Now

 and

 so the collection of maps we have defined satisfies ($C_4$). \end{proof}

-This identification is functoral in the following sense.
+This identification is functorial in the following sense.
 Suppose we have a morphism $f: X \to Y$ of proper varieties.
 Now there are two kinds of pullbacks one can think about in this situation.
 First of all, we have the usual operational pullbacks $f^*: \op B^* (Y) \to \op B^*(X)$.
-On the other hand, the morphism $f_*$ is proper, so you have the pullback
+On the other hand, the morphism $f_*$ is proper, so we have the pullback

-induced by the proper pushforward $B_*(X) \to B_*(Y)$.
+induced by the proper pushforward $f_*: B_*(X) \to B_*(Y)$.
 These work well with the Kronecker duality map, namely:

 \begin{prop} The two pullbacks above commute with the Kronecker morphism. \end{prop} \begin{proof} Let $c \in \op B^*(Y)$ be an operational cohomology class.
-It is enough to show that the Kronecker image of $f^*c$ coincides with $\psi \circ f$, where $\psi$ is the Kronecker image of $c$.
+It is enough to show that the Kronecker image of $f^*c$ coincides with $\psi \circ f_*$, where $\psi$ is the Kronecker image of $c$.
 This follows directly from the commutativity of the diagram

-where the top row is by constructions of operational pullback and Kronecker map just the Kronecker image of $f^*c$, and the bottom row is similarly the Kronecker image of $c$. \end{proof}
+where the top row is, by constructions of operational pullback and Kronecker map, just the Kronecker image of $f^*c$, and the bottom row is similarly the Kronecker image of $c$. \end{proof}